 - Madison Avenue repair and repaving

 Transfer of Open Space properties to the Bainbridge Island Metropolitan Park District

 Disaster Preparedness - creating warming station at Waterfront Park Community Center

 Sound to Olympics Trail Funding

 Debra and her family love hiking, fishing, and camping in Kitsap County and the Olympic Peninsula.

 Debra is happily married to Ryan Vancil.
-Their family includes son Corbin, daughter Maddy, son-in-law James, grandsons Cayden and Alder.
+They are blessed as their son Corbin, daughter Maddy, son-in-law James, and grandsons Cayden and Alder all live nearby.

 Debra caught this pink salmon at Point No Point Park in Hansville, Washington.